Courage to Lead

 Michael & Susan Dell Foundation

-John and Anne Doerr
+John and Ann Doerr

 Cori Duncan & Marco Marinucci